 • Curiosity and wonder are two of the positive qualities we use when we take the time and effort to seek the objective truth.

 • Objectivity works best on the factual level.
 The physical sciences thrive on objective experimentation.
 Observation can be reproduced.
 If another person performs the same experiment with the same results, we call it true.
-But as soon as an opinion arises from the facts, the possibility of conflict arises.
+But as soon as an opinion arises from the facts, the possibility of conflict also arises.

 • What would the scientific approach be if it did not include the more etheric qualities?
 A scientist must, at least, have integrity and be honest, curious, exact, efficient, and proficient.
 These qualities allow the experiment to be conducted in the first place.
 These qualities are the backbone allowing the observer (and the public) to believe the results are valid.